Transient WIP vs Permanent Logs (about title-only-tickets)

 The above scenario mostly happens within mature teams, i guess.

-A most irresponsible move is to create a title-only-ticket then halfway thru your demo you can't remember the STR(steps-to-replicate) to show everyone the issue.
+A most irresponsible move is to create a title-only-ticket, then halfway through your demo you can't remember the STR(steps-to-replicate) to show everyone the issue.
 That is an irresponsible waste of everyone's time.

-A team that can abbreviate it's WIP(work in progress) is a great team; after all, WIP is transient -- however we go about it, if it works, then it works!
+A team that can abbreviate it's WIP(work in progress) is a great team; after all, WIP is transient -- however we go about it, if the process works, then it works!
 The nature of the task at hand dictates the workflow [esp if the dev is crammed].
+Hence i can forgive devs for skipping documentation in jira, as long as they can explain/demo it to me verbally.

 But a QA without docu/logs is unsustainable; because QA is about measuring a product at a specific point in time.
 Which makes *our* artefacts always substantial and pertinent, never transient.
-[And when crammed themselves, i wouldn't be surprised if QAs abbreviated their logs too -- without loss of content or meaning, of course.]
+[And when we get crammed ourselves, i wouldn't be surprised if we QAs abbreviated our logs too -- without loss of content or meaning, of course.]

-With that said, I wouldn't attempt to close the testing cycle without docu.
-Because when the product starts to fail at any point after testing, the QA needs every backup artefact he/she can find.
+With that said, I wouldn't attempt to close the testing cycle without test documentation.
+Because when the product starts to fail at any point after testing, the QA needs every backup artefact he/she can find -- to show weather (a) the issue is out of scope ; (b) something broke between last testing and the buggy version ; or (c) find out how we missed the bugger.

-If Devs have their git repos , QAs have their mastery of artefacts [documentations and logs included].
+QAs have their repository of artefacts [documentations and logs included].

 source: https://www.linkedin.com/post/